LORD-MicroStrain/Protocols/Wireless/Commands.md

 ## Initiate Low Duty Cycle (v2)
 ``ASPP v1.5``

-The **Initiate Low Duty Cycle (LDC) v2** command is used to put the Node in LDC sampling mode.
+The **Initiate Low Duty Cycle (LDC) v2** command is used to put the Node in LDC (Non-Sync) sampling mode.
 Version 2 of this command adds a timestamp in the command packet, which allows logged data to include a timestamp for use when downloading the data after collection.

 The Low Duty Cycle sampling mode is a non-synchronized, low-latency form of sampling.
 While multiple Nodes can be started sampling, they are not part of a synchronized network.
 This can cause data packets to be sent over the air at the same time, resulting in data loss.
-If low-latency is not a requirement, it is highly recommended that you use the [Synchronized Sampling Mode](#initiate-synchronized-sampling).
+If low-latency is not a requirement, it is highly recommended that you use the Synchronized Sampling Mode.

 ##### Command:
 ```cpp